What is Autism?

 Due to the great need and the very limited help available for children on the Autism spectrum the SNAP centre offers distance TUTORING AND TRAINING.
 The DISTANCE PROGRAM provides parents and caregivers the opportunity to receive training in working with their children and dealing with developmental, behavioural, social, emotional and sensory challenges.
 The parents work hand-in-hand with a trained tutor.

 Every child is assessed and receives a program to address his or her challenges with which the parents can continue working at home.
 Long-distance support and program upgrades are provided by a program manager.
-Families from all over South Africa and neighbouring countries like Namibia and Botswana have benefited from SNAP Distance Training Programs.
+Families from all over South Africa have benefited from SNAP Distance Training Programs.

 SNAP Lite is an affordable intervention program offering one- and two-hour session during the week and on Saturdays.
 It is compulsory for parents and/or caregivers to attend the sessions with the child so that what has been started at SNAP can be continued at home.
 Parents can book SNAP Lite sessions as and when they wish to.

 For more information regarding SNAP Lite sessions: firstname.lastname@example.org